 Starch is a form of carbohydrate that contains chains of glucose.
 When you eat food that contains starch (like potatoes), your body breaks down the starch into single glucose units.
 These glucose units are then absorbed into your bloodstream and used to provide energy for you!

-When you eat these types of starches they help keep you full, but you get very few calories from them because they’re not absorbed.
+When you eat these types of starches they help keep you full, but you get very few calories from them because they’re not absorbed – they are fermented and consumed by your flora.
 This makes them a great addition to your already healthy diet!

 Let’s take a look at some of the other benefits of resistant starches.